HornPenguin/Booklet/documents/user/terms.rst

 Further reading
 --------------------

+* Matt T. Roberts and Don Etherington, Bookbinding and the Conservation of books: A Dictionary of Descriptive Terminology, Drawings by Margaret R. Brown

 General and advanced informations of bookbinding can be found on dictionary written by Matt T. Roberts and Don Etherington.
 `Online version <https://cool.culturalheritage.org/don/>`_ is available.

-* Matt T. Roberts and Don Etherington, Bookbinding and the Conservation of books: A Dictionary of Descriptive Terminology, Drawings by Margaret R. Brown
+* T.B.
+Wiliams, Hints on imposition.
+An illustrated guide for printer and pressman in the construction of book-forms, 1895